Sentinelbot-official/vibebot/PRIVACY_POLICY.md

 - **QR Code API:** For QR code generation (data not stored by third party)
 - **Screenshot API:** For website previews (URLs only, no user data)

+**AI Services (Active - Early Access Feature):**

+- **OpenAI (DALL-E 3):** For AI image generation
+  - Image prompts are sent to OpenAI's API
+  - Subject to OpenAI's Privacy Policy and Terms
+  - Prompts may be used by OpenAI for service improvement
+  - Generated images are temporary and not stored by us
+  - User Discord ID is NOT sent to OpenAI
+- **Stability AI:** For AI image generation (alternative)
+  - Image prompts are sent to Stability AI's API
+  - Subject to Stability AI's Privacy Policy
+  - User Discord ID is NOT sent to Stability AI
+- **Note:** AI features require API keys and are optional/premium features

 **Planned Integrations (Not Yet Active):**

-- AI services (OpenAI, Claude, etc.) - if implemented, subject to their privacy policies
+- AI chat services (OpenAI, Claude, etc.) - if implemented, subject to their privacy policies
-- Image generation services - if implemented, prompts may be processed by third parties
 - Cryptocurrency price APIs - if implemented, no user data shared
 - GitHub/NPM APIs - if implemented, no user data shared